 One of the complexities of litigation involving a stroke is that it is often difficult to distinguish those consequences that would have occurred in any event even if there had been quicker diagnosis and treatment.
 In these cases, we rely heavily on the medical community to unpick what disabilities are caused by any delay.

 There will of course be cases where the signs of a stroke were not definitive or where earlier intervention would have made no difference.
-Potential litigants must have the services of a personal injury lawyer with expertise in medical negligence.
+Potential litigants must have the services of a personal injury lawyers with expertise in medical negligence.
 Knowing when you do not have a case is just as important as knowing when you do.